-The spectacular destruction of Girard’s French Division by General Rowland Hill on 28th October 1811 in the Peninsular War
+The destruction of Girard’s French Division by General Rowland Hill on 28th October 1811 in the Peninsular War

 The next battle in the Peninsular War is the Storming of Ciudad Rodrigo